datta184/C-programs/README.md

 # C-programs
-in this repo all are c programs done by me
+in this repo all are c programs done by me.